igor-elovikov/sd-sex/README.md

 Sometimes when you open the editor you see `function.sbs` opened in your packages.
 Currently this is the only way to resolve dependencies (load the package).
 However if your package already have dependency on `function.sbs` it won't happen.
 So it happens only when working on some graph from scratch.

 Also any function graph in your current opened packages imported automatically.
-So if you have a function graphs in your current packages you can use them everywhere inside these packages
+So if you have function graphs in your current packages you can use them as functions in your scripts everywhere inside these packages

 ![Function Example](https://github.com/igor-elovikov/sd-sex/blob/master/img/import_func.png)